 The sentence for conspiracy to commit the federal crime of sports bribery (18 U.S.C. § 224) is five years in prison.

 The sentence for conspiracy against citizens’ rights (18 U.S.C. § 241) is ten years in prison.
-But if the matter included the actual or attempted Nevada crime of kidnapping, Nevada crime of aggravated sexual abuse, or Nevada crime of murder, then the Nevada Federal Court may impose the death penalty in Nevada.
+But if the matter included actual or attempted kidnapping, aggravated sexual abuse, or murder, then the Nevada Federal Court may impose the death penalty.

 Nevada state penalties

 Penalties for a conviction of conspiracy in Nevada state court depends on the underlying offense.
-Read more about the penalties at our article on the Nevada crime of conspiracy.
+Read more about the penalties at our article on conspiracy.